PolygonTek/BlueshiftEngine/README.md

   1. Clone the repository `git clone --recursive git@bitbucket.org:PolygonTek/blueshift.git`

-  2. `cd blueshift`

-  3. Run `Copy-EngineData.command` to copy essential data to the engine folder.
+  2. Run `Copy-EngineData.command` to copy essential data to the engine folder.

-  4. Run `Build-macOS.command` to build engine for macOS from the sources.
+  3. Run `Build-macOS.command` to build engine for macOS from the sources.

-  5. Run `Build-iOS.command` to build engine for iOS from the sources.
+  4. Run `Build-iOS.command` to build engine for iOS from the sources.

 License
 -------------------

 The Blueshift game engine source code is released under the Apache 2.0 license.
-Please see LICENSE.md for complete licensing information.
+Please see [LICENSE.md](LICENSE.md) for complete licensing information.

 How To Contribute
 -------------------